socialvibe/truex-shared-js/README.md

 As this is a reusable library of JS classes and functions, any building/running in this repo is primarily done in the context of unit tests.

-Please your tests in a __tests__ sub directory of your relevant files.
+Place your tests in a __tests__ sub directory of your relevant files.
 The convention is to add a -test.js suffix for a given source files.

 To run the test suite you can do: `npm test` or `jest`

 Or for a single test: `npm test -- platform`
 or: `jest focus_manager`
 i.e. use a test file name pattern that will match the

 ## Deploying

 To make this library available to other repos, be sure to push any changes and follow the normal review process.

 Ensure the version number in package.json is updated to a newer value, and be sure to tag your branch in github with the same version, e.g. `v1.0.0` .

 In client repos, one should refer to this library using the package name, github repo url, and desired version number, e.g.
 ```
     dependencies: {